BestTimesToVisit.com Logo

 culture

-Respect the 'Leave No Trace' principles – it's crucial for preserving this pristine environment.
-This means packing out everything you pack in, staying on marked trails to protect fragile alpine meadows, and not feeding any wildlife.
-Think of it as leaving the park exactly as you found it for the next visitor.
+Respect the 'Leave No Trace' principles – they're deeply ingrained in the park's ethos.
+This means packing out everything you pack in, staying on marked trails to protect fragile ecosystems, and minimizing campfire impacts.
+It's about preserving this natural wonder for future generations.

 food